LiamLlamazares/math_blog/_posts/2023-01-29-PDE-1-Fourier.md

-In our future post we will discuss the well posedness of second order elliptic equations, and if we have time discuss the heat equation and how the Fourier transform affords provides us with an elegant solution.
+In our future post, we will discuss the well-posedness of second-order elliptic equations, and if we have time, discuss the heat equation and how the Fourier transformation provides us with an elegant solution.